You are here

 Most instructors use the Desire 2 Learn (D2L) course management tool.
 This tool contain course materials, asynchronous discussion, assignments, a grade book, course calendar, and other features utilized by the instructors.
 There are no additional fees to access this tool.
 Contact your instructor to determine which course management tool he/she uses if not stated in the course syllabus.

-Some courses offer the ability to participate from a distance with in-class lectures via BlueJeans.
+Some courses offer the ability to participate from a distance with in-class lectures via Zoom or BlueJeans.
 This will be noted in the Course Page.

 Students registered for a distance course